-Pharma companies need to be always updated with the latest sfda variation guidelines.
-This is to ensure compliance with the drug life cycle management regulations in Saudi Arabia.
-Since SFDA is regularly updating their way of accepting and evaluating drug variation submissions, regulatory professionals have to apply the latest version of the SFDA Variation Guideline (also published as GCC variation guidelines).
+Pharma companies must comply with the latest Saudi Food and Drug Authority (SFDA) variation guidelines to ensure compliance with the drug life cycle management regulations in Saudi Arabia.
+Since the SFDA regularly updates its procedures for accepting and evaluating drug variation submissions, regulatory professionals must apply the latest version of the SFDA Variation Guideline.

-As known, the variation file is a request from the MAH to the SFDA to change or update the registered drug information.
-It is a post-approval regulatory procedure that is frequently takes place after the SFDA drug registration to ensure that the amendments on the registered drug file are approved for marketing.
+The variation application is a request from the Marketing Authorization Holder (MAH) to the SFDA to change or update the registered drug information.
+It is a post-approval procedure that frequently takes place after the SFDA approval to ensure that amendments to the registered drug file are approved for marketing.

 Notification Only